-He ravenously, took great pains in enunciating this axiom through his highly dense book “Maps of Meaning”, carefully weighing each word and laying a case for the metaphysical foundations of beliefs and its surrounding effects on society and culture.
+He ravenously took great pains in enunciating this axiom through his highly dense book “Maps of Meaning,” carefully weighing each word and laying a case for the metaphysical foundations of beliefs and their surrounding effects on society and culture.

-I can never emphasize more the importance of this book nor the intellectual discourse that it lays on the table as I wrestle with the bigger questions in life and deeper yet on its meaning.
+I can never emphasize the importance of this book or the intellectual discourse that it lays on the table as I wrestle with the more significant questions in life and more resounding yet on its meaning.

-What interests me about Jordan Peterson was how he was able to touch upon closely with the ideas I’ve grappled with for the longest time.
+What interests me about Jordan Peterson was how he touched upon closely the ideas I’ve grappled with for the longest time.

-I once worked with an NGO who’s advocacy was to search for the remains of former rebels, who were tortured months or days and under great duress was forced to identify other comrades suspected of being government spies.
-These campaigns by the Philippine Communist movement were given such names as “Oplan Cadena de Amor, Oplan Olympia, Oplan Missing Link”
+I once worked with an NGO whose advocacy was to search for the remains of former rebels, who were tortured for months or days and under great duress were forced to identify other comrades suspected of being government spies.
+These campaigns by the Philippine Communist movement were given such names as “Oplan Cadena de Amor, Oplan Olympia, Oplan Missing Link.”

-Most of the thinkers mentioned by Peterson was in the book, I even used this book as my prime resource in my college undergraduate thesis, interviewing some of the victims, creating a mini documentary and a paper.
+Most of the thinkers mentioned by Peterson were in the book; I even used this book as my prime resource in my college undergraduate thesis, interviewing some of the victims, creating a mini-documentary and a paper.

 “If God does not exist, everything is permitted.” – Fyodor Dostoevsky, The Brothers Karamazov

-Peterson didn’t have to prove that God exists, he only has to discuss the implications of what a society has to contend with in the event that objective moral values are relegated to the dustbin of discourse.
-And the key to doing so is to start with what he describes as the “Logos”.
+Peterson didn’t have to prove that God exists; he only has to discuss the implications of what society has to contend with if objective moral values are relegated to the dustbin of discourse.
+And the key to doing so is to start with what he describes as the “Logos.”